deeppavlov/dream/README.md

 # Distributions

-We've already included five distributions: Four of them are based on lightweight Deepy socialbot and one is a full-sized Dream chatbot.
+We've already included five distributions: four of them are based on lightweight Deepy socialbot and one is a full-sized Dream chatbot.

 ### Deepy Base
+Base version of Lunar assistant

 ### Deepy Advanced
+Advanced version of Lunar assistant

 ### Deepy FAQ
+FAQ version of Lunar assistant

 ### Deepy GoBot
+Goal-oriented version of Lunar assistant

 ### Dream
 Full version of DeepPavlov Dream chatbot.